 \subsubsection{Benchmark evaluations reveal more hallucination generation but better hallucination recognition for the customized LLMaaS chatbot}

-To complement the self-reported experienced hallucinations of users, we conducted two exploratory benchmark evaluations to assess the hallucination tendencies of the chatbots: TruthfulQA and HaluEva.
+To complement the self-reported perceived hallucinations of users, we conducted two exploratory benchmark evaluations to assess the hallucination tendencies of the chatbots: TruthfulQA and HaluEval.
 The university's customized LLMaaS chatbot and ChatGPT were tested using the same LLM, namely GPT-4o.

-\paragraph{TruthfulQA} TruthfulQA \cite{lin-etal-2022-truthfulqa} is a benchmark designed to evaluate whether language models generate factually accurate responses to questions that are prone to false answers due to common misconceptions or false beliefs.
-A model performs well on this benchmark if it avoids reproducing widespread falsehoods learned from human-generated texts.
-We evaluated both systems on 50 questions from the TruthfulQA dataset.
-We selected 19 questions from the \enquote{Education \& Science} category to reflect the university context of our study, and sampled 31 additional questions from the remaining categories.
+\paragraph{TruthfulQA} TruthfulQA \cite{lin-etal-2022-truthfulqa} is a benchmark designed to evaluate whether language models generate factually accurate responses to questions that are prone to false answers due to common misconceptions.
+A model performs well if it avoids reproducing widespread falsehoods.
+We evaluated both systems on 50 questions from the TruthfulQA dataset including 19 questions from the ``Education \& Science'' category to reflect the university context of our study and 31 questions from the remaining categories.
 The university's customized LLMaaS chatbot produced hallucinated answers in 25 out of 50 cases ($50\%$), whereas ChatGPT hallucinated in 19 out of 50 cases ($38\%$).
 Notably, the university chatbot hallucinated more frequently across both the domain-specific and general subsets of the benchmark.

 \paragraph{HaluEval} HaluEval \cite{li-etal-2023-halueval} is a large-scale collection of generated and human-annotated hallucinated samples for evaluating the performance of LLMs in recognizing hallucinations.
 We tested both systems on $10,000$ QA examples from the HaluEval dataset.
 Results showed that both systems achieved comparable performance, with the university's LLMaaS chatbot reaching slightly higher values than ChatGPT across all metrics.
 Specifically, it achieved higher accuracy ($0.7190$ vs. $0.7011$), precision ($0.6671$ vs. $0.6564$), recall ($0.8807$ vs. $0.8472$), and F1-score ($0.7591$ vs. $0.7397$).